Is Boston A Dog-Friendly City?

 If you’re a dog-lover, then dog-friendliness is probably one of your top priorities when choosing a place to live.
 Not only do you want to make sure any apartment you rent out will allow your dog, but you’ll also want to live in a city where you can enjoy local dog parks, dog-friendly establishments, ample pet care options, and more.

-When it comes to dog-friendly cities, Boston has been inching its way up the list for the last few years.
+When it comes to dog-friendly cities, Boston and Cambridge (outskirts of Boston) have been inching its way up the list for the last few years.
 While Boston may still not be the most dog-friendly city in the country, it has come a long way—with new dog parks and an increasing number of dog-friendly shops.
 If you’re considering a move to Boston and plan on bringing your canine companion, there are a few things you should know.

 Shopping With Your Dog in Boston